-News articles

-go through a

-fact checking

-process, but

-when a story is

-big and the goal

-is to inform

-readers of

-urgent or timely

-information,

-inaccuracies

-may occur.
+News articles go through a fact checking process, but when a story is big and the goal is to inform readers of urgent or timely information, inaccuracies may occur.

-These days, social media platforms are the first place people many information about news story.
+These days, social media platforms are the first place people many get information about big а news story.
 News media often post to social media as they learn new facts and insights.
-Longer form news articles and reports generated quickly as the story progresses. articles are written journalists who report on thev an event have witnessed firsthand. after they make contact with those more directly involved.
+Longer form news articles and reports are generated quickly as the story progresses.
+News articles are written bv journalists who report on thev an event have witnessed firsthand. or after they make contact with those more directly involved.
 Journalists focus on information that is of immediate interest to the public and they write so that a general audience can understand the content.